silvenon/webpack-dash/README.md

 Documentation from [webpack.js.org](https://webpack.js.org/) parsed and annotated as a [Dash](https://kapeli.com/dash) docset.
 It's fast and it's offline! :zap:

+## Where do I find this docset?

+In Dash go to Preferences › Downloads › User Contributed.

 ## Development

 The script does its best to clean up the HTML, exclude empty records etc. If you notice a problem, please contribute!